-Data from Pharmawand - Curated by Marshall Pearce - Date added 20 April 2017
+Data from Pharmawand - Curated by EPG Health - Date added 20 April 2017

 Taking Epidiolex (cannabidiol), from GW Pharma, may cut seizures in half for some children and adults with Lennox-Gastaut syndrome (LGS), a severe form of epilepsy, according to information from a large scale controlled clinical study.
 For the randomized, double-blind, placebo-controlled study, researchers followed 225 people with an average age of 16 for 14 weeks.
 The participants had an average of 85 drop seizures per month, had already tried an average of six epilepsy drugs that did not work for them and were taking an average of three epilepsy drugs during the study.
 Participants were given either a higher dose of 20 mg/kg daily cannabidiol, a lower dose of 10 mg/kg daily cannabidiol or placebo as an add-on to their current medications for 14 weeks.